saeedkarimi94/prss/README.md

 > GET /api/zoomg |
 Fetches the zoomg RSS feed and returns it as JSON.

+> GET /api/khodrobank |
+Fetches the khodrobank RSS feed and returns it as JSON.

 ## Error Handling
 The API provides structured error responses for various scenarios: